 For 2020 employers' UI contributions were based on the "F" contribution rate schedule, plus a 15 percent surcharge, which is required by current statute when the UI Fund reserve ratio dips below a specified level.
 Employers have been on this schedule since 2004 and will continue on this schedule throughout the forecast period and beyond.
-Total receipts were \$6.0 billion in 2019, and are projected to be \$5.7 billion in 2020, \$5.9 billion in 2021 and \$6.8 billion in 2022.
+Total receipts were \$5.7 billion in 2020, and are projected to be \$5.6 billion in 2021, \$5.1 billion in 2022 and \$5.5 billion in 2023.

 During the Great Recession, California began borrowing from the federal government to pay UI benefits.
-As part of the American Recovery and Reinvestment Act. interest owed on borrowed funds was waived through December 31, 2010.
+As part of the American Recovery and Reinvestment Act, interest owed on borrowed funds was waived through December 31, 2010.
 Interest began accruing on January 1, 2011, and resulted in seven interest payments made to the Department of Labor on September 30th of each year from 2011 through 2018, respectively.
 No interest payment was made in 2019 as California did not have an outstanding loan balance.
-Although California became insolvent during 2020, the federal government via the CARES Act and now the American Rescue Plan act has waived interest through September 6, 2021 therefore, no interest was due on September 30, 2020.
-However, interest will start accruing on September 7, 2021 and the first interest payment will be due September 30, 2021.
-It is estimated that California will owe approximately \$36 million in interest for that period.
+Although California became insolvent during 2020, the federal government via the CARES Act and the American Rescue Plan Act waived interest through September 6, 2021, therefore, no interest was due on September 30, 2020.
+However, interest started accruing on September 7, 2021, and the first interest payment of \$29.2 million was paid on September 30, 2021.

 Beginning in 2012, the amount owed to the federal government on the outstanding loan was reduced due to the Federal Unemployment Tax Act (FUTA) credit reduction.
 This occurs to offset the loan balance when a state UI Fund is in deficit for two consecutive years.
 Once this occurs, the state loses 0.3 percent of the FUTA tax credit each year.
 California experienced a 0.3 percent loss each year from tax years 2011 through 2017.
 California no longer had an outstanding loan balance after March of 2018. therefore, no 2018 or 2019 reduction was assessed.
-Despite an anticipated loan balance at the end of 2020, the FUTA tax credit reduction will not be assessed for 2020 as California had not been in deficit for two consecutive years as of January 1, 2020.
-It is currently anticipated that FUTA credit reductions would start occurring for tax year 2022, with the higher federal taxes coming due in 2023.
+Despite a loan balance at the end of 2020, the FUTA tax credit reduction was not assessed in that year as California had not been in deficit for two consecutive years as of January 1, 2020.
+It is currently anticipated that FUTA credit reductions will start occurring for tax year 2022, with the higher federal taxes coming due in 2023.